Nash Rambler

 The Nash Rambler is a compact car manufactured and marketed by the Nash Motors division of Nash-Kelvinator Corporation for model years 1950-1954.
 It has a front-engine, rear-wheel-drive layout with sedan, station wagon, and fixed-profile convertible body styles.

-In a marketing breakthrough, Nash successfully established the compact market segment by using the Rambler's size and an upscale complement of features and equipment as its unique selling proposition: small and economical, but also luxurious.
+Nash established the compact market segment by using the Rambler's size and a combination of feature and equipment.
+The vehicle was designed to be small and economical while offering higher levels of equipment than typical compact cars.

 When Nash-Kelvinator merged with the Hudson Motor Car Company in 1954, the Rambler became a product of the resulting American Motors Corporation (AMC), which in a rare feat, subsequently reintroduced the Rambler for model years 1958-1960.
 The Rambler was manufactured in Kenosha, Wisconsin over its two separate production runs.